catWithATemper/JoggingPal/README.md

 Matr.
 Nr.: 260585

-Title of the project: Joggingpal
+Title of the project: JoggingPal

 Software specifications: